 Contributing to StackOverflow is totally underrated.
-If you really want to become an expert into a certain domain, you should start answering question on that particular tag.
+If you really want to become an expert in a certain domain, you should start answering questions on that particular tag.
 When you answer a question you are reiterating your knowledge.

 Sometimes you only have a clue, so you start investigating that path, which not only provides you the right answer but it also allows you to strengthen your skills.
 It’s like constant rehearsing.

 After all, repetition is the mother of learning.